oHatless/NuvolaScripting/README.md

 It runs your code repeatedly in a dedicated thread shared by all scripts, with an optional delay you specify.
 Do not call `timer.sleep()` inside `script.loop()`, as it will sleep the entire thread and block other scripts from looping.

-# AutoComplete
+# Auto Completion

-Nuvola offers full autocomplete and IntelliSense support in Visual Studio Code, making scripting faster and easier.
+To get the best scripting experience with Nuvola, it's recommended to set up the [LuaLS](https://github.com/LuaLS/lua-language-server) tool.
+LuaLS provides powerful features such as intelligent code completion, syntax highlighting, type checking, and error detection.

 ### Setup Instructions

-1. In Minecraft with Nuvola injected, run the following command to get the latest autocomplete:
+1. In Minecraft with Nuvola injected, run the following command to get the latest documentation:
    ```
-   .lua autocomplete
+   .lua docs
    ```

 2. Download [Visual Studio Code](https://code.visualstudio.com/).